 This High Court case is vital in ensuring the proposals are halted.

 Professor Allyson Pollock is a doctor and a consultant in public health medicine.
 She is the Director of the Institute of Health and Society at Newcastle University.
 She is one of four individuals behind the judicial review on ACOs.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.